Dolphins decide to gamble on QB Tagovailoa’s durability

 Tagovailoa replaced Jalen Hurts in the national championship game two years ago and rallied Alabama past Georgia, and the following season he was the Heisman Trophy runner-up.

-Tennessee Titans running back Derrick Henry, an Alabama alum, was among those applauding Tagovailoa after he was drafted.
+Tennessee Titans running back Derrick Henry, an Alabama alum, was among those applauding the selection of Tagovailoa.

 “So excited to see what you accomplish and I know good things are in store for you,” Henry wrote in an Instagram message.